Eye cancer (retinoblastoma)

 After whole eye radiotherapy children may develop a cataract.
 It depends on the type of radiotherapy your child has.
+A cataract is clouding of the lens of the eye, which leads to slow loss of vision.
 Recently, a new technique of giving radiotherapy has been developed which spares the lens and means that cataracts don’t occur so often now.

 Another possible side effect of radiotherapy is a dry eye.
 This is because radiotherapy can damage the tear ducts.
 Your child will need to use eye drops or artificial tears to keep the eye moist and reduce the chance of infection.

 Longer term problems are rare.
 Radiotherapy can cause a change in the shape of the face.
 This is because the bones in the radiotherapy area may not grow at the same rate as normal.
 It is important to remember that most children are cured with treatment.

 Very rarely the cancer can come back again.
 Or another tumour can develop in the centre of the brain.
 This is called trilateral retinoblastoma and is very rare.
 The symptoms include headaches, and feeling and being sick.
 If you are concerned about any symptoms that your child has contact their doctor.
 Your child will be followed up very closely.